NIH-CARD/CARDlongread_MinKNOW_api_scripts/README.md

 # NIA CARD Long Read MinKNOW API Scripts
 This repository includes Python scripts the CARD long read team uses to query data from the MinKNOW API on its three PromethION sequencers.
 The included scripts collect all past platform QC flow cell checks, identify the first mux scan for runs currently sequencing on a PromethION instrument, and generate JSON sequencing reports based on protocol run IDs (i.e., UUIDs) or shortened protocol run IDs included in the name of sequencing reports (e.g., 334b545b within report_PAO99819_20230606_1842_334b545b.json).
 We thank Jess Anderson and George Pimm at ONT for drafting template scripts that we have modified and implemented on our sequencers at CARD.

+The full MinKNOW API is available at and documented [here](https://github.com/nanoporetech/minknow_api).

 ## Usage
 All scripts below should be run on PromethIONs themselves using the python executable provided at ```/opt/ont/minknow/ont-python/bin/python```.
 ```